suegrimmond/SuPy/docs/source/tutorial/tutorial.rst

   - Installation

-    Jupyter notebooks can be installed with pip on any desktop/server system and open .ipynb notebook files locally:
+    Jupyter notebooks can be installed with pip (once pytthon is installed) on any desktop/server system and open .ipynb notebook files locally:

       .. code-block:: shell